-As per the SORN, National Patient Databases-VA'' (121VA10).
-2023-07638.pdf (govinfo.gov), individuals seeking information on the existence and content of records in this system pertaining to them should contact the system manager in writing as indicated below or write or visit the VA facility location where they normally receive their care.
-A request for access to records must contain the requester's full name, address, and telephone number, be signed by the requester and describe the records sought in sufficient detail to enable VA personnel to locate them with a reasonable amount of effort.
+As per the Veterans Crisis Line Database SORN 158VA10 2023-12401.pdf (govinfo.gov), Individuals seeking information on the existence and content of records in this system pertaining to them should contact vhavclprivacy@va.gov or call the Veterans Crisis Line for assistance.
+A request for access to records must contain the requester's full name, address, telephone number, be signed by the requester, and describe the records sought in sufficient detail to enable VA personnel to locate them with a reasonable amount of effort.